TA logo_44

 What is TorqAid

 TorqAid has been facilitating accredited Participatory Disaster Risk Management (PDRM) and Participatory Project Management (PPM) workshops since 2002, both across Australia and overseas.
-Altogether a total of over 110 PDRM & PPM workshops have been facilitated in this time period.
+Altogether a total of over 115 PDRM & PPM workshops have been facilitated in this time period.
 An online accredited PDRM course has also been running since 2016.
 For both the workshop and online program, the PDRM consists of ten topics.
-For those otherwise eligible candidates seeking Advanced Standing, three assignment questions also have to be succesfully answered.
+Our latest online PDRM is running from the end of July to mid November 2025.

 Humanitarian Consultancy & Advisory Services